hal-wang/blog/source/pp/index.md

 > #### Contacting Us
 >
-> If there are any questions regarding this privacy policy you may contact us by email: [hbrwang@outlook.com](mailto:hbrwang@outlook.com "Email")
+> If there are any questions regarding this privacy policy you may contact us by email: <support@hal.wang>